Meet the Band

 drums, media assistant/webmaster

 Mark is a native of the Cleveland, Ohio area, where he started playing drums in 6th grade.
-By the time he graduated with a Music Education degree from Bowling Green State University in 1984, he had decided that he was not cut out to be a band director!
+He graduated with a Music Education degree from Bowling Green State University in 1984, but decided that he was not cut out to be a band director!

 Moving to KC in 1984, he started gigging with some UMKC students and profs – and soon became the drummer for Paul Gray in the house jazz band at the newly-opened Vista Hotel (now Marriot).
 Mark taught drum lessons at The Musique company in Red Bridge for 5 years, while going back to school for teaching certification in math and computer studies.
 Mark started teaching high school math/computers in 1989 – for 14 years at Louisburg HS, and then Web design at Olathe Northwest High School for another 15 years before retiring in 2018.

 During this time, he spent several years each as drummer for various jazz bands, Shining Light (variety – Tom Pender & Lori Tucker), Blackwater (country/southern rock), Retro (classic rock), JT & The BeerCookies (indie originals & 90’s rock), and Reviver (variety).
-Mark is drumming for Brass Rewind and is helping out with the Brass Rewind website and other band media.
+Mark is currently drumming for Brass Rewind and Trinity Jazz Ensemble, and is helping out with the Brass Rewind website and other band media.

 Sound